Your benefits

 To reduce your stress, register now before the need for back-up care arises.
 That way, you can easily secure back-up care when you need it:

-• To register, click “Join Today”
+• Visit BrightHorizons.com and click “Join Today” to register.

 • Use employer username: KansasHealthSystem and password: Benefits4You